magento/devdocs/guides/v2.1/javascript-dev-guide/widgets/widget_tabs.md

 ### Result

-The result are 3 tabs with its content, where the last tab is disabled based on initialization options, as shown here:
+The result is three tabs with content, where the last tab is disabled based on initialization options, as shown here:

 ![Tabs Widget]({{ page.baseurl }}/javascript-dev-guide/widgets/images/tabs-widget-result.png)